 On 15 Febuary, I was listening to Nigel Farage’s intervention in the European Parliament about the Greek crisis (http://www.youtube.com/watch?v=W8Ayb8P1LbU).

 For those not familiar with the name, MEP Farage is leader of the UK Independence Party and President of the Europe of Freedom and Democracy Party in the EP.
 Have long considered myself an enthusiastic supporter of European integration, Mr Farage is usually not the type of politician I would find a lot to agree with.
+Read interesting info about a group interview, the rules of the game are different.
 Yet, I was shocked to see how much his words resonated with me.

 The truth is that Greece is no longer governed by an elected government which serves the interests of its people.
 It is run by the troika which flies in every three months and dictates unpopular demands raised by our creditors, intended to enable the country to pay back its debts and stand back on its feet.
 The results have been exactly the opposite.
 Not only has the debt kept on increasing, moreover, the Greek economy has entered a downward death spiral and its people suffering a brutal economic adjustment that is destroying any remaining traces of social cohesion.

 I don’t intend here to start a blame game.
 For me, clearly everyone is at fault: on the one had, all Greek governments to date for economically mismanaging the country until 2009 and subsequently proving completely incapable for managing the crisis; and on the other, our European creditors for implementing a catastrophic economic policy that has been mainly driven by domestic political considerations and the perceived need to make an example out of Greece, as a deterrent to others.